monostream/emporium-docs/guides/homeserver/kvm-switch.md

 sudo cat /var/lib/tor/pikvm_hidden_service/hostname
 ````

-With this address you can connect with a TOR browser (eg. Brave) to your KVM.
+With this address you can connect with a TOR browser (e.g. Brave) to your KVM.